Creamy Gochujang Udon Noodles for a Fast Spicy Dinner

 Instructions

-- Bring a pot of water to a boil and cook the udon noodles according to the package directions.
-Reserve 1/2 cup of the cooking water, then drain and briefly rinse the noodles under cold water.
+- Bring a pot of water to a boil and cook the frozen udon noodles according to the package instructions.
+Reserve 1/2 cup of noodle water, then drain the noodles, rinse under cold water, and set aside.

-- Melt the butter in a wide pan over medium heat.
-Add the garlic and shallots and cook until softened and fragrant.
+- Melt the butter in a pan over medium heat.
+Add the minced garlic and chopped shallots, then sauté for 1 to 2 minutes until fragrant.

-- Stir in the gochujang and cook for about 30 seconds to bloom the flavor.
+- Add the gochujang and cook for about 30 seconds, stirring it into the butter and aromatics.

-- Transfer to bowls and finish with grated Parmesan, chopped green onion, and an egg yolk if using.
+- Transfer the noodles to bowls.
+Top with grated parmesan cheese, chopped green onion, and an egg yolk if using.
+Serve hot.

 Notes

-- If the sauce becomes too thick, loosen it with a splash of warm water or cream.
+- If the sauce thickens too much, add a small splash of hot water or reserved noodle water to loosen it.

 - Prep Time: 5 minutes